acaloiaro/prwatch-action/README.md

 This action is configured with a single yaml file.
 The configuration file lives in your repository at `./github-actions/prwatch-action/config.yaml`.
 See [examples](https://github.com/acaloiaro/prwatch-action/tree/master/examples) for an example `config.yaml`.

+User-specific settings are superseded by their global counterparts. i.e. if `users.foobar.settings.issues.enable_transition` is _on_ for `foobar`, but _off_ globally, the feature will be turned off for `foobar`.

+If a global setting is unset globally, but on for a user, then it is still on for that user.

 | key           | description                                                       | type | default |
 | ------------- |:-----------------------------------------------------------------:|:----:|:--------|
 | settings.dual_pass.enabled  | Dual-pass mode allows this action to be triggered on 'push' to a target branch while allowing Github time to recalculate the mergeability of PRs | bool | true |